LLM Commit Messages

 How it works

-When worktrunk needs a commit message, it builds a prompt from a template and pipes it to the configured LLM command.
-The default templates include the git diff and style guidance.
+When worktrunk needs a commit message, it builds a prompt from a template and pipes it to the configured command via shell (sh -c).
+Environment variables can be set inline in the command string.

 Usage